Chart Color Schemes

 North Melbourne's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-North Melbourne shows excellent health outcomes, with very low prevalence of common health conditions across all ages.
+North Melbourne shows excellent health outcomes with a very low prevalence of common health conditions across all age groups.

-Approximately 55% (~10,108 people) have private health cover.
-Mental health issues and asthma are the most prevalent conditions, affecting 11.0 and 8.0% respectively.
-74.1% of residents report no medical ailments, compared to 79.8% in Greater Melbourne.
-The area has 7.7% (1,413 people) aged 65 and over, with seniors' health outcomes aligning closely with the general population's profile.
+Approximately 55% (~10,165 people) have private health cover, the highest rate in the area.
+Mental health issues and asthma are the most prevalent medical conditions, affecting 11.0 and 8.0% of residents respectively.
+A total of 74.1% report no medical ailments, compared to 79.8% in Greater Melbourne.
+In North Melbourne, 7.7% (1,421 people) are aged 65 and over, with seniors showing strong health outcomes, similar to the general population's profile.

 Frequently Asked Questions - Health